stackia/DNSAgent/README.md

 * Use regular expression to match the domain name.
 * Both IPv4 and IPv6 are supported.
 * Support non-standard listening port (ports other than 53).
+* It's possible to use DNSPod HttpDNS protocal to query for A record.
 * Return a immediate address (A/AAAA record) or redirect query to a custom name server on pattern matched.
+* Redirect one domain name to another, support regular expression matching and replacing.
 * Local cache with custom TTL settings.
 * Support source IP whitelist to filter unauthorized clients.
 * Support compression pointer mutation when querying another name server.
 This may avoid MITM attack in some network environments.